deusExMac/WebScraper/README.md

 # Specifying what data to extract using .exr files

 .exr files are files in json format specifying what data to extract, what consditions the extracted data must meet, from which pages to extract the data and how to return them.
-Such specfications are referred to as 'extraction rules' and the the extraction rules inside the same .exr file is called a library.
+Such specfications are referred to as 'extraction rules' and the the extraction rules inside the same .exr file is called a library. .exr files contain one or more rules.
+All rules inside the .exr files are applied to each individual page.

 During startup the preferred .exr file can be specified.
-The specified .exr file and the rule it contains are applied to each individual page that the application downloads.
+The specified .exr file and all the rules it contains are applied to each individual page that the application downloads.

 Authoring .exr files requires basic knowledge of [css selectors] (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and [regular expressions](https://www.regular-expressions.info/).